MSc, 1 year full time/2 years part time

-You’re welcome to attend one of our Discover Postgraduate Study information sessions.
-These are held in the spring and summer terms and enable you to find out more about postgraduate study and the opportunities Sussex has to offer.
+If you cannot make it to our Postgraduate Open Day, you are welcome to attend one of our Discover Postgraduate Study information sessions.
+These are held in autumn, spring and early summer and enable you to find out more about postgraduate study and the opportunities Sussex has to offer.

 Other ways to visit Sussex

-We run weekly guided campus tours every Wednesday afternoon, year round.
-Book a place online at Visit us and Open Days.
+We run weekly guided campus tours year round.

 You are also welcome to visit the University independently without any pre-arrangement.